-The Town recognizes that there are sites that can be redeveloped that would increase the population and aggravate the existing traffic problems.
-As traffic congestion is one (1) of the most pressing concerns of Town residents, the following policy regarding growth has been maintained in the updated Comprehensive Plan that is supported by a recent traffic and parking study that provides current data and additionally policy directives.
+The Town recognizes that there are sites that can be redeveloped that would increase the population residential density and commercial intensity and aggravate the existing traffic problems.
+As traffic congestion is one (1) of the most pressing concerns of Town residents, the Town commissioned a parking and traffic study to analyze and make recommendations for improvement.
+The previous Policy 2.4, now Policy 2.1 regarding overuse of infrastructure and public services and facilities has been maintained in this updated Comprehensive Plan However, it was bifurcated to create a new Policy 2.2 to speak directed to administrative measures available to minimize the tourism inflow.

-"To prevent critical and dangerous overuse of its streets, parking resources, public services and facilities, and damage to its historic character and to overall property values of the community, the Town will take all technical and administrative measures legally available, including the use of this Comprehensive Plan, to minimize the change or transition of existing low-density areas or structures to more intensive use patterns, and thereby lower the pattern of density, where possible, and to minimize tourism inflow."
+POLICY 2.4 To prevent critical and dangerous overuse of its streets, parking resources, public services and facilities, and damage to its historic character and to overall property values of the community, the Town will take all technical and administrative measures legally available, including the use of this Comprehensive Plan, to minimize the change or transition of existing low-density areas or structures to more intensive use patterns, and thereby lower the pattern of density, where possible, and to minimize tourism inflow.